encukou/rpm-spec-merge-driver/README.md

 For each branch (BASE, MAIN, NEW), everything above the TOP is *new* part and everything below is *old*.
-The BASE's *new* part must be empty.

-The *old* parts are merged using Git's built-in 3-way merge (`git merge-file`).
+The *old* parts are left to be merged using Git's built-in 3-way merge.
 (This can lead to conflicts,
 but it also means timestamp fixes or old history deletion is taken from both the branches.)

+The BASE's *new* part must be empty.

-The *new* part of MAIN's changelog is added as-is.
+The MAIN's *new* part is added as-is.

 From NEW, the order of the *new* changelog blocks is reversed, the header lines are removed,